JacobFV/Nodal-RL/README.md

 - **How could transformer neural networks learn when to dream ($\NN_{transformer}(\opast)$) instead of employing a blind rolling average ($\text{Percieved Observation }\o$)?**
 - **Can humans learn to dynamically condition agents to control their behavior?** Since high level conditioning data only provides a general handle on agent behavior, would a user commanding the agent in realtime be able to adjust his or her commands dynamically to more reliably achieve high level targets?
 - **Will centralized shared-parameter multiagent training efficiently improve performance?** Although parameter sharing in reinforcement learning [generally accelerates learning in MARL](https://arxiv.org/abs/2005.13625), is it worth the cost to centralize training these huge architectures?

-# Contributing

-Have an agent, implimentation, or experiment that you would like to share?
-Please initiate a pull request at the official Github repository.

 # License